Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 ```

-## Setting the initial value
+### Setting the initial value

-To set the initial value of the editable, pass the `value` property to the
+To set the initial value of the editable, pass the `defaultValue` property to
-machine's context.
+the machine's context.

 ```jsx {2}
 const service = useMachine(editable.machine, {